Circle (Deen album)

 Circle is the fourteenth studio album by Japanese Pop band Deen.
 It was released on 18 December 2013 under the new label Epic Records Japan.

 Background

 The album consists of two previously released single, Hatachi/Ame no Roppongi and Mou Nakanaide.
 Mou Nakanaides coupling song Future had received new arrangement under title Album Version.

 Kouji Yamane's new song of Shangai Rock Star series had been released in this album as well.

-For first time after four years, they collaborated again with the Paris Match on the song Peace & Smile.
+For the first time after four years, they collaborated again with the Paris Match on the song Peace & Smile.

-Hirohito Furui, ex.member of Japanese pop band Garnet Crow has been involved in the album production of Deen for the first time after 15 years.
+Hirohito Furui, ex-member of Japanese pop band Garnet Crow was involved in a Deen album production for the first time after 15 years.